-The National Reining Horse Association as gone to great lengths in their handbook to define their Animal Welfare and Medications Rules and Regulations within their Handbook.
+The National Reining Horse Association has gone to great lengths in its handbook to define it’s Animal Welfare and Medications Rules and Regulations within their Handbook.
 As we mentioned in a recent article “NRHA turns back on horses again in 2017” the reference to welfare is weighted heavily to medications, not abuse.

 In fact, there are:

 • Seven sections with 35 clauses and 36 sub-clauses for medications being 71 points, whereas

 • Only two sections with mentions in four clauses for abuse outside of the actual show pen

 That is a weighted ratio of just 6% emphasis on abuse and the balance on medications.
 Many would say that is just not good enough to manage and stop the abuse of horses that people write about observing in warm-up pens of NRHA shows across the globe.